 The idea behind this app is really nice as it wants to visualize and show in a 3D environment how chemical experiments take place.

 But, as you will see from the video for yourself, there are still many areas where the app needs to be improved, so I’m reaching out to developers to make it even better.

-We definitely have a thing for Windows 8 chemistry apps as in the past we have talked about two interesting periodic table apps and about TouchMol, an app which allowed for molecule drawing.
+We definitely have a thing for Windows 10 chemistry apps as in the past we have talked about two interesting periodic table apps and about TouchMol, an app that allowed for molecule drawing.
 And now we’re talking about Virtual Chemistry Lab because they deserve it.

 Chemistry lab project, perform the following experiment Magnesium Ribbon burning, preparation of Oxygen Gas, Preparation of Hydrogen Gas, Preparation of Carbon Dioxide Gas.
 Help the students to perform the chemistry experiment.

 It is apparently aimed at teachers who want to help students, and it does the job pretty well for an initial launch.

 Another area where I’d love to seem some improvement is with the chemical equations as it’s clear that the images are either scanned papers or washed down pictures.